syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-Essential-Studio-Offline-Installer.md

 ![Additional Software Required alert](Offline-ES/Step-by-Step-Installation_img5.png)

-4. Confirmation wizard will be displayed.
+4.Confirmation wizard will be displayed.
 Here you can view and modify the list of platforms that will be installed/uninstalled.

 ![Confirmation for install/uninstall](Offline-ES/Step-by-Step-Installation_img6.png)